About the Campus

 The UCSF Sleep Disorders Center offers a comprehensive range of services and treatments for conditions such as sleep apnea, insomnia, periodic limb movements, restless legs syndrome, narcolepsy and snoring.

 UCSF Medical Center at Mount Zion

-UCSF Medical Center at Mount Zion is home to outpatient clinics, surgery facilities and support services for both patients and families.
+UCSF Medical Center at Mount Zion is home to inpatient services, outpatient clinics, surgery facilities and support services for both patients and families.

 Classes, Workshops, and Therapeutic Programs

 The Osher Center for Integrative Medicine offers a variety of public classes, workshops, and therapeutic programs that emphasize patient empowerment and whole-person healing.